Act One: 10 years

 It wasn’t easy to dump the contents of the bag far enough from the pier’s support, but she managed.
 Many small splashes and trails of bubbles appeared as the contents sank to the bottom and lay in the sand.
 They were still visible through the distortion of the small waves, but when she pushed her hand through the water the winking of their transparency in the sunlight all but disappeared.

 She then pulled the doll out of the main pocket of her backpack.
 It was dark-haired but pale of skin, with a bright red dress that should be visible from quite a distance.
-She placed the doll, carefully, on the surface of the water above where she had dumped the contents of the bag, then stood to observe it for a moment.
+She placed the doll, carefully, on the surface of the water above where she had dumped the contents of the bag, then stood back to observe it for a moment.

 It was one of those dolls that closed its eyes when you lay it down, then opened them again when you made it stand or sit.
 The doll floated on its back in the water, the gentle waves lapping over its face, making the eyes flutter open and closed, open and closed, like someone trying desperately to wake up, but their eyelids would not cooperate.
 She imagined looking up at herself from those eyes.
 She would appear in frames of light between frames of dark, moving like a character in a Kinetoscope.
 Oh how she wished the doll could have feelings!
 What naked terror such a vision would bring!

 It was no effort at all to sneak beneath the pier to the other side, then wade back to shore and approach them from behind.
 Mother was dozing.
-She knew this because the eternal vapor stream of her mouth was without its rising plume, like that of an underwater volcanic vent.
+She knew this because the eternal vapour stream of her mouth was without its rising plume, like that of an underwater volcanic vent.
 Marjorie, eternal victim that she was, buried a toy in the sand with a plastic spoon.

 “Where’s little Maggie, then?” she asked the scene, turning her head and eyes this way then that, as if interested in the answer.